 Beer plays a huge role in German culture, and luckily you don’t have to be in Germany to sample traditional German beers as they are popular all over the world.

-Germany exports around 1.5 billion litres of beer every year, and the country takes great pride in their purity laws (see below) and the high-quality of their beer.
+Germany exports around 1.5 billion litres of beer each and every year, and the country takes great pride in their purity laws (see below) and the high-quality of their beer.